lyteword/chspurgeon-tod/volume-4/psalm-99.md

 **Whole Psalm.** This psalm has three parts, in which the Lord is celebrated as He who is to come, as He who is, and as he who was. *John Albert Bengel,* 1687-1752.

 **Whole Psalm.** In each of the three strophes Jehovah is acknowledged in his peculiar covenant relation to his people.
-In the first he is "great in *Zion* "(Ps 99:2); in the second, he has "executed righteousness in *Jacob* "(Ps 99:4); and he is "Jehovah *our* God" (Ps 99:5); in the third, the great examples of this covenant relationship are cited from Israel's ancient history; and again God is twice claimed as "Jehovah *our* God" (Ps 99:8-9). *J.J.S.
-Perowne.*
+In the first he is "great in *Zion* "(Ps 99:2); in the second, he has "executed righteousness in *Jacob* "(Ps 99:4); and he is "Jehovah *our* God" (Ps 99:5); in the third, the great examples of this covenant relationship are cited from Israel's ancient history; and again God is twice claimed as "Jehovah *our* God" (Ps 99:8-9). *J. J. S. Perowne.*

 **Whole Psalm.** There are three psalms which begin with the words, "The Lord (JEHOVAH) reigneth."
 (Psalms 93, 97, 99.)
 This is the third and last of these Psalms; and it is remarkable that in this Psalm the words *He is holy* are repeated three times (Ps 99:3,5,9).
 Thus this Psalm is one of the links in the chain which connects the first revelation of God in Genesis with the full manifestation of the doctrine of the blessed Trinity, which is revealed in the commission of the risen Saviour to his apostles: "Go ye, and make disciples of all nations, baptizing them into the name of the Father, and of the Son, and of the Holy Ghost, "and which prepares the faithful to join in the heavenly Hallelujah of the church glorified, "Holy, holy, holy, Lord God Almighty, which was, and is, and is to come."
 The other links in this chain in the Old Testament are, the Aaronic benediction, in Nu 6:24-27; and the Seraphic Trisagion, in Isa 6:1-3. *Christopher Wordsworth.*